Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Discussion

 \subsection{FRB host galaxy properties}

 Analysis of FRB host galaxies is often used to identify their progenitors, by comparing e.g.\ the FRB offset from host centre, and host size, metallicity, and star-formation rate, to that of other transient phenomena \citep[e.g.][]{Bhandari+22,gordon_demographics_2023, 2024Natur.635...61S}; and to search for differences between repeating, and apparently non-repeating, FRBs \citep{2025arXiv250620774M}.
 FRB scattering should influence these properties, with larger, more gas-rich galaxies inducing more scattering, while FRBs occurring on the outskirts of a galaxy, and/or propagating perpendicular to the plane of the galaxy, should show less scattering.
-Such an effect has been reported by \citet{2024Natur.634.1065B}, who find a deficit of FRBs from galaxies with large inclination angles, and suggest scattering selection bias as the culprit; however, it has been reported (A.~Deller et al., presented at FRB2024, Thailand; Marnoch et al., in prep) that a lack of high-inclination hosts is not present in the CRAFT incoherent sum sample \citep{Shannon_ICS}.
+Such an effect has been reported by \citet{2024Natur.634.1065B}, who find a deficit of FRBs from galaxies with large inclination angles, and suggest scattering selection bias as the culprit.